Willian199/dart_ddi/README.md

 `Note`:

- * `Dispose` functions, `Interceptor.onDipose` and `PreDispose` mixin are not supported.
+ * `Dispose` functions, `Interceptor.onDispose` and `PreDispose` mixin are not supported.

  * `PreDestroy` mixins are not supported.
 Use `Interceptor.onDestroy` instead.

 ## Object
-`Description`: Registers an Object in the Object Scope, ensuring it is created once and shared throughout the entire application, working like Singleton.
+Registers an Object in the Object Scope, ensuring it is created once and shared throughout the entire application, working like Singleton.

 `Recommendation`: Suitable for objects that are stateless or have shared state across the entire application.